Loch More

-Loch More (great Loch in Gaelic) is a 4 mi long freshwater loch in Sutherland, Scotland, about 10 mi east of Scourie.
-It is part of a series of inter-connecting lochs and rivers that empty into Loch Laxford, which is a sea loch, the "ford" in the name meaning a firth not a ford This drainage area, named the Laxford basin, lies in the southern part of the civil parish of Eddrachillis (community council Scourie).
+Loch More (Loch Mòr) is a 4 mi long freshwater loch in Sutherland, Scotland, about 10 mi east of Scourie.
+It is part of a series of inter-connecting lochs and rivers that empty into Loch Laxford (Loch Lusart), which is a sea loch, the "ford" in the name meaning a firth not a ford This drainage area, named the Laxford basin, lies in the southern part of the civil parish of Eddrachillis (community council Scourie).

 The loch has a north-west to south-east orientation and is about 127 ft above sea level.
-At the south-east end, it is close to the watershed between the west and east coast of Scotland, being about 2 miles from Loch Merkland which drains into the Loch Shin basin and thence into the Moray Firth.
+At the south-east end, it is close to the watershed between the west and east coast of Scotland, being about 2 miles from Loch Merkland (Loch na Mairge) which drains into the Loch Shin (Loch Sin) basin and thence into the Moray Firth.
 At the north-west end, there is a connecting loch, named Loch nan Ealachan (Loch of the Swans) or (prior to c.1910) Loch na h-Ealaidh (Swan Loch).
 The width of Loch More is remarkably uniform, just under half a mile.
 Its surface area is 940 acre and its catchment area is about 12 mi2, just over a quarter of the Laxford basin drainage area, which is about 44 sqmi.

 The average depth is about 126 ft reaching a maximum of about 316 ft in the centre and the volume of water has been estimated at 5000000000 cuft.

 Loch nan Ealachan is a shallow basin up to 8 ft deep joined to the main loch by a strait about 1 ft deep, called Ùidh Dhubh (black ford).
 This is traversed by a path with stepping stones.
 The volume of water has been estimated at 13000000 cuft.